IliaTetin/Advanced-python/README.md

-# Stepik
-Code for various problems in stepik course
+Code for various problems in MOOCs courses